slawekradzyminski/awesome-testing.com/_posts/2024-10-18-cypress-parallel-execution.md

 The only downside of this approach is the lack of a consolidated test report.
 If a single report is necessary, consider using the [junit reporter](https://www.browserstack.com/docs/test-management/upload-reports-cli/frameworks/cypress) along with [junit-report-merger](https://www.npmjs.com/package/junit-report-merger) to generate a summary report.

 The main advantage of this method is that it allows you to run tests in parallel without incurring additional costs.
-It’s unlikely that Cypress will remove the `--spec` flag from the CLI, as doing so would block single-test executions via the command line.
-The only tricky part is managing the reporting, but if you're focused on [isolated tests](https://www.awesome-testing.com/2020/02/isolated-cypress-ui-tests) with mocked backends, this shouldn’t be a significant issue.
+It's unlikely that Cypress will remove the `--spec` flag from the CLI, as doing so would block single-test executions via the command line.
+The only tricky part is managing the reporting, but if you're focused on [isolated tests](https://www.awesome-testing.com/2020/02/isolated-cypress-ui-tests) with mocked backends, this shouldn't be a significant issue.
 In my workflow, where I write such tests, the results are fairly binary: if the tests pass, I merge the PR; if they fail, I investigate and fix the code or tests.

 ## cypress-split